c-blomquist/COSC_412_Project/Website/readME.md

 Name the database cosc412 and add a table for users.

 Video for getting xampp and running locally: https://www.youtube.com/watch?v=XBj_le81sAc&list=PL0eyrZgxdwhxhsuT_QAqfi-NNVAlV4WIP
 Video for login functions: https://www.youtube.com/watch?v=gCo6JqGMi30

+For the recommendation system you need to run the following command with python installed:
+pip install spotipy

+Check the spotipy gitHub for more information.